dark-cms/bootstrapgridvisibler/README.md

 Display the Grid for Bootstrap CSS Framework.

-The bootstrapgridvisibler scans hardcoded for span1 upto span12, so this script can display lower spans too.
+> The bootstrapgridvisibler scans hardcoded for span1 upto span12, so this script can display lower spans too.

+Ok, today i have changed this, now he scans for .span## and you cann use it with 12+grids

 It is tested in Chrome 27.0.1453.110 m and written in pure Javascript.